nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 A pop-up window will appear, allowing you to update the details for expiry date and quantity.

 Then, click on the <img align="center" src = "images/ui-icons/update-item.png" alt="Update" height = "25"/> to update the item.

+:bulb: If the quantity of the item is updated to 0, it is deleted.

 #### 3.2.3 Deleting an item from a product : `delete-item`